-Communities@Work’s Family Day Coordination Unit team supports almost 100 educators in the operations of their Family Day Care business, in line with the National Quality Framework, across Canberra and the surrounding NSW region.
+Communities at Work’s Family Day Coordination Unit team supports almost 100 educators in the operations of their Family Day Care business, in line with the National Quality Framework, across Canberra and the surrounding NSW region.

-Communities@Work’s Family Day Care and In-Home Care has achieved an overall rating of Exceeding NQS.
+Communities at Work’s Family Day Care and In-Home Care has achieved an overall rating of Exceeding NQS.
 In fact, we are the only Family Day Care service in Canberra that has an ‘exceeding’ average across the National Quality Framework.

 The unique small group setting of family day care allows our approved educators to provide a play-based learning program that’s tailored to each individual child’s development needs and interests.